This is definitely not normal–or at least not my kind of normal.

-I can remember being stuck in that kind of traffic in our Stateside lives—anxiously and impatiently tapping my fingers on the steering wheel, moving along inch by inch, so fed up with that being the “norm”, knowing in my heart that it didn’t have to be, and feeling so ready for a change.
+I can remember being stuck in that ↑ kind of traffic in our former Southern California lives–anxiously and impatiently tapping my fingers on the steering wheel trying to get from point A to B, moving along inch by inch, so fed up with that being the “norm”–knowing in my heart that it didn’t have to be and feeling so ready for a change.

-Breathing in toxic exhaust fumes and missing out on active, joyful engagement in life–on hold in bottleneck traffic–was not how we wanted to spend our precious, once-in-a-lifetime lives.
-I would take pictures from the dashboard of my car to the sea of bumpers in front and send them to my husband at work with the message, “One thing I will NOT miss”.
+Breathing in toxic exhaust fumes and missing out on active, joyful engagement in life–on hold in hours of bottleneck traffic–was not how my husband and I wanted to spend our precious, once-in-a-lifetime lives together with our children.

 Moving to Mexico with Kids

 Since moving to Mexico 9 years ago, we have gone from chaotic 5-lane freeway madness to driving on jungle coconut-tree lined roads and 16th-century cobblestone streets where pedestrian safety and right of way is a real thing.
 We have traded in mind-numbing, lost hours in the car to engagement in soul-enriching, meaningful activities of our choice.

 Our twins were seasoned little travelers prior to our move to mainland Mexico, having spent the first eight years of their lives adventuring back and forth between San Diego and Baja California.
 Frank’s firefighter schedule and my school teacher’s allowed us blocks of time off together as a family and we took full advantage of them to head South!